 Wales is a country – an independent jurisdiction within the United Kingdom.
 The Atlantic Ocean and Irish Sea wash its Western border, with England as it’s neighbor to the East.
 No. 4 Cefn, Gethynog, Talybont on Usk, Brecon, Powys, Wales.
 This was the address of friends I had come to visit.
 Having driven from London that morning and crossed the wide channel at Bristol, I followed signs for the town of Brecon.
 With each mile I was weaving my way deeper into the heart of an ancient land.
 “Ancient,” is a flexible word.
 Some places were the location of significant historical events – ancient history.
 Wales has a history so ancient that it has outstripped our ability to remember.
 The roads I drove and towns I passed through were rooted in this prehistory.
 In spite of mankind’s inability to preserve a record, there is a memory in the land that still speaks – still influences the land and Welshmen of today.
 Continue Reading

 Walking here from the Jewish Quarter of the Old City, Jane and I had descended a long series of stairs, passing through a security check point as we reached the plaza below.
 The plaza, a stone paved expanse built to accommodate crowds exceeding one hundred thousand – the immense crowds that gather on holidays – holy days.
 It stretches out and away from the Wall at the southwest corner of the Temple Mount.
-At its North West corner a waist high retainer of stone blocks bisects the side of the plaza directly in front of the Wailing Wall, forming a retainer, preventing falls to the prayer floor, two meters below.
-The prayer floor,paved with white marble, stretches the full length and thrity meters back from the actual Wall.
-Capped with an angle cut stone lip, the retaining wall is comfortable to lean against as many do, content to watch the ever shifting specticle.
-Hwere ever you were in the world at that time, if you were Jewish your attention was on this place – this gathering.
+At its North West corner, a waist-high retainer of stone blocks bisects the edge of the plaza preventing falls to the prayer floor, two meters below.
+The prayer floor, paved with white marble, stretches the full length and thirty meters back from the actual Wall.
+Capped with an angle cut stone lip, the retaining wall is comfortable to lean against as many do, content to watch the ever-shifting spectacle.
+Wherever you were in the world that night, if you’re Jewish your attention was on this place – this gathering.
 Attention and intention are key words.
-I was about to learn something but not nearly all there is to understand of theire significancea.
-Arriving early, Jane and I had this front row view as the spectacle unfolded around us – perfect for events that would mark the evening and set a furhter progression of events in motion.
-Continue Reading
+I was about to learn something but not nearly all there is to understand of their significance.
+Arriving early, Jane and I had this front row view as the spectacle unfolded around us – perfect for events that would mark the evening and set a further progression of events in motion.

 The Same Four men… a Greek Orthodox priest, two Jewish guys who had been with the Rabbi’s group on the prayer floor, and the forth, a tall American who always wore a vest and tan fedora.
 Following events on the evening of Yom Kippur, (See Ch.
 1), we met these men – continued to meet them – separately and only in passing.
 Continue Reading